Conditioning of Random Block Subdictionaries with Applications to Block-Sparse Recovery and Regression: Application: Linear Regression of Block-Sparse Vectors

-with probability at least $1-O(p^{-1})$, where $C' > 0$ is a constant independent of the problem parameters. \end{thm} The proof of this theorem is omitted here because it is a straightforward extension.
-While this theorem suggests that the lasso solution in the block setting enjoys many of the optimality properties of the lasso solution in the non-block setting (see, e.g., the discussion in \cite{CandesPlan}), it fails to extend to the case when the independence assumption on the signs of the nonzero regression coefficients is replaced by the less restrictive condition M3.
-In particular, one expects that allowing for arbitrary correlations within the blocks of regression coefficients will limit the usefulness of the lasso for linear regression in the presence of large blocks.
-While such an insight can be difficult to confirm in the case of arbitrary design matrices and average-case analysis, we provide an extension of Theorem~\ref{thm:lasso_ind.signs} in the following that highlights the challenges for the lasso in the case of regression of block-sparse vectors with arbitrarily correlated blocks.
+The proof of this theorem is omitted here because of its similarity to the proof of the next theorem.
+While this theorem suggests that the lasso solution in the block setting enjoys many of the optimality properties of the lasso solution in the non-block setting (see, e.g., the discussion in \cite{CandesPlan}), it has one shortcoming.
+Instead of the less restrictive condition M3, it assumes independence of the signs of the nonzero regression coefficients.
+In the following, we provide an extension of Theorem~\ref{thm:lasso_ind.signs} to the case of regression of block-sparse vectors with arbitrarily correlated blocks.
 The proof of this theorem is given in Appendix~\ref{app:thm:lasso}. \begin{thm} Suppose that the vector of regression coefficients $\beta \in \R^p$ is $k$-block sparse and it is drawn according to the statistical model M1, M2, and M3.
-Further, assume that the observation vector can be modeled as $y = \Phi\beta + z$, where the $n \times p$ matrix $\Phi$ satisfies $\mu_I(\Phi) \le c_1''$ and $\mu_B(\Phi) \le c_2''/(\sqrt{m} \log p)$ for some positive numerical constants $c_1''$, $c_2''$, and the modeling error $z$ is i.i.d.
-Gaussian with variance $\sigma^2$.
-Then, as long as $k \le c_0'' r/\|\Phi\|_2^2m \log p$ for some positive numerical constant $c_0'' := (c_1'', c_2'')$, the lasso estimate {$\betahat$} in \eqref{eq:lasso} computed with $\lambda = \sqrt{2\log p}$ obeys
+Further, assume that the observation vector can be modeled as $y = \Phi\beta + z$, where the $n \times p$ matrix $\Phi$ satisfies $\mu_I \leq c_1'$ and $\mu_B \leq c_2''/(\sqrt{m} \log p)$ for some positive numerical constants $c_1'$, $c_2''$, and the modeling error $z$ is i.i.d.\ Gaussian with variance $\sigma^2$.
+Then, as long as $k \leq \min\left\{c_0''/(\overline{\mu}_B^2 m \log{p}), c_0''' r/(\|\Phi\|^2_2 \log{p})\right\}$ for some positive numerical constants $(c_0'', c_0''')$ that depend only on $(c_1', c_2'')$, the lasso estimate {$\betahat$} in \eqref{eq:lasso} computed with $\lambda = \sqrt{2\log p}$ obeys with probability at least $1-p^{-1}(2\pi \log p)^{-1/2}-8p^{-4\log2}$, where $C'' > 0$ is a constant independent of the problem parameters. \end{thm}